5 Key Nutrients for a Healthy Pregnancy

 Choline is an essential nutrient that supports liver, brain, nerve, and muscle health.
 In the context of nutrients, essential means that the human body cannot synthesize the substance in sufficient quantities itself.
 This means choline must be consumed in your diet or through supplementation.

-The Reference Daily Intake (RDI) for pregnant women is 450mg per day of choline, and some studies have suggested additional benefits from even higher amounts, up to 930mg/day.
-However, as important as choline is to overall health and fetal development, it is estimated that only eight percent of pregnant women are meeting the recommended 450mg of choline each day.
+The Reference Daily Intake (RDI) for pregnant women is 450 mg per day of choline, but some studies have suggested additional benefits from even higher amounts, up to 930 mg/day.
+However, as important as choline is to overall health and fetal development, it is estimated that only eight percent of pregnant women are meeting the recommended 450 mg of choline each day.

-This deficiency is likely happening for two reasons.
+This insufficiency is likely happening for two reasons.
 First, choline is not abundant in many foods and is concentrated primarily in animal products.
-Second, choline is often not found in prenatal vitamins, and even when it is included, it’s generally much less than the 450mg RDI.
+Second, choline is often not found in prenatal vitamins, and even when it is included, it’s generally much less than the 450 mg RDI.

-• Whole food-based choline supplements like Choline Complex™ are a natural, vegan alternative to the synthetic isolates, and a convenient way to achieve higher levels of supplementation.
-For example, Choline Complex contains 275mg of choline per tablet and is made with organic, whole plant-based foods and without any artificial fillers or chemical solvents.
+- Fermented choline supplements like Pure Synergy’s Choline Complex™ are a natural, vegan alternative to synthetic isolates, and a convenient way to consume higher amounts of supplemental choline.
+For example, Choline Complex contains 275 mg of choline per tablet and is made with organic, whole plant-based foods and without any artificial fillers or chemical solvents.

 3. DHA

-DHA is an essential omega-3 fatty acid that is needed for brain health and development.
-DHA is particularly critical during pregnancy as it is necessary for the development of an infant’s cerebral cortex, the part of the brain responsible for motor function, language and sensory processing, and higher-level thinking required for decision and information analysis.
-While these skills might not seem relevant to an infant, it’s during pregnancy and infancy that these parts of the brain used later in life are formed.
+Docosahexaenoic acid (DHA) is an essential omega-3 fatty acid that promotes optimal brain health and development.
+DHA is particularly critical during pregnancy as it supports the development of the baby’s cerebral cortex, the part of the brain responsible for motor function, language and sensory processing, and the higher-level thinking required for decision and information analysis.
+While these skills might not seem relevant during pregnancy and infancy, our lifetime brain functions develop during this time.

-While there are no official US intake recommendations for DHA, the International Society for the Study of Fatty Acids and Lipids (ISSFAL) recommends 300mg daily for pregnant and lactating women.
+While there are no official US intake recommendations for DHA, the International Society for the Study of Fatty Acids and Lipids (ISSFAL) recommends 300 mg daily for pregnant and lactating women.
 The American Pregnancy Association echoes this recommendation.
-It’s worth noting that there is little risk of too much DHA in an otherwise healthy woman, so aim for at least 300mg but feel confident in consuming more as you like.
-In addition, DHA is most important beginning in the third trimester and throughout breastfeeding, so if morning sickness or food aversions have you avoiding fish, don’t stress too much and start incorporating DHA rich foods and supplements once some of the early pregnancy symptoms ease.
+Since evidence suggests that there is little risk of an otherwise healthy woman consuming too much DHA, ask your doctor about taking more.
+DHA is most important beginning in the third trimester and throughout breastfeeding, so if morning sickness or food aversions have you avoiding fish, start incorporating DHA rich foods and supplements once some of the early pregnancy symptoms ease.

 4. Calcium

 Calcium is the most abundant mineral in the human body.
-It is needed during pregnancy to support the development of a baby’s bones and teeth.
-In fact, calcium is so important in development that if an insufficient amount is consumed by a pregnant woman, calcium will be pulled from her bone stores to achieve the level needed for her milk and her unborn baby.
-It is a great way to ensure proper development of a baby, since the baby’s bones will be protected even if the mother is not consuming enough calcium.
-Of course, since maintaining the mother’s bone density is also a priority, focusing on adequate calcium remains an important aspect of pregnancy nutrition.
+It is essential during pregnancy to support the development of a baby’s bones and teeth.
+In fact, calcium is so important for growth that if a pregnant woman does not consume a sufficient amount, calcium may be pulled from her bone stores to achieve healthy fetal bone growth and accommodate milk production.
+Of course, since maintaining the mother’s bone integrity is also a priority, focusing on adequate calcium remains an important aspect of pregnancy nutrition.

-The recommended daily requirement for calcium in pregnant women is 1,000mg.
+The recommended daily intake of calcium for pregnant and lactating women is 1,000 mg.
 While dairy products are the most widely known sources of calcium, there are plenty of other calcium-rich foods from which to choose.
 But first, it’s worth noting that when choosing dairy, full fat grass-fed sources of milk and cheese are richer in nutrients than their conventional counterparts.
 These sources come from cows who eat a diet as nature intended which results in milk that has elevated levels of omega-3 fatty acids and conjugated linoleic acid (CLA).
-This provides a healthier balance of omega 6 to omega 3 fatty acids, which helps to manage inflammation in the body (grassmilk contains nearly a 1:1 ratio as compared to a 5:1 to 7:1 ratio in conventional whole milk).
+This provides an optimal balance of omega 6 to omega 3 fatty acids, which is critical for supporting the immune system (grass-fed milk contains nearly a 1:1 ratio as compared to a 5:1 to 7:1 ratio in conventional whole milk).

-If you don’t consume dairy, some good sources of calcium include sardines (350mg/3.5 oz serving), sesame seeds (350mg/¼ cup), spinach or collard greens (200mg/cup), kale (100mg/cup), blackstrap molasses (180mg/1 tbsp.), and almonds (150mg/2 oz.).
+If you don’t consume dairy, some good sources of calcium include sardines (350 mg/3.5 oz serving), sesame seeds (350 mg/¼ cup), spinach or collard greens (200 mg/cup), kale (100 mg/cup), blackstrap molasses (180 mg/1 tbsp.), and almonds (150 mg/2 oz.).
 If it’s not possible to obtain an adequate amount of calcium from food, it’s wise to consider supplementation.
 Be sure it contains a combination of calcium, magnesium, and vitamins D3 and K2, as these vitamins and minerals work together to ensure proper absorption and assimilation.
 It is also wise to seek out a supplement with bioavailable sources of calcium and without mineral isolates, synthetic ingredients, or limestone.
-For example, Bone Renewal® contains high quality plant-based sources of calcium and synergistic bone building ingredients like Icelandic red algae, wasabi, heirloom white sesame seeds, and sargassum algae extract.
+For example, Pure Synergy’s Bone Renewal® contains high quality plant-based sources of calcium and synergistic trace minerals and bone-nourishing botanicals.

 5. Iron

 Iron is a mineral found in both plants and animals.
-It makes hemoglobin, a protein in red blood cells that carries oxygen from the lungs to the rest of the body, and myoglobin, a protein that provides oxygen to muscles.
-In a pregnant woman, iron is needed for fetal development and to support the 30-50% increase in blood volume in a woman’s body during this time.
+It’s a central component of hemoglobin, a protein in red blood cells that carries oxygen from the lungs to the rest of the body, and myoglobin, a protein that provides oxygen to muscles.
+In a pregnant woman, iron supports proper fetal development by facilitating the 30-50% increase in blood volume in a woman’s body during this time.

-Iron comes in two forms - heme and non-heme.
+Iron exists in two forms - heme and non-heme.
 Heme iron is found only in animal sources while non-heme iron is found in plant foods.
 Heme iron is better absorbed by the body, but consuming vitamin C alongside non-heme iron can boost its absorption if you are not a meat eater.
-Good sources of heme iron include red meat (2.2mg/3-oz serving), oysters (6mg/6 oysters), and organ meats (6mg/3 oz).
-Good sources of non-heme iron include lentils (3mg/cup), spinach (2mg/cup), and many nuts and seeds (2.5mg/1 oz of pumpkin seeds).
+Good sources of heme iron include red meat (2.2 mg/3-oz serving), oysters (6 mg/6 oysters), and organ meats (6 mg/3 oz).
+Good sources of non-heme iron include lentils (3 mg/cup), spinach (2 mg/cup), and many nuts and seeds (2.5 mg/1 oz of pumpkin seeds, for example).

 Of course, if sufficient iron cannot be obtained through diet, you can take a supplement.
-Just be aware that quality matters as certain forms of iron can be constipating.
-It’s also important to note that taken in excess for long periods of time, iron can cause digestive distress and lead to damaging oxidative stress in the body, so look at your personal intake and supplement only as needed with a gentle, well-absorbed form of iron.
-For instance, the iron in PureNatal® is made with organic vegetables and fruits that are fermented for better absorption and digestion.
+Just be aware that quality matters as certain forms of iron can upset the gut.
+It’s also important to note that taken in excess for long periods of time, iron can cause digestive distress and promote oxidative stress in the body.
+So check with your doctor and supplement only as needed with a gentle, well-absorbed form of iron.

-Unlike the other vitamins and minerals discussed above, iron is one mineral that can be monitored to some extent without testing (although iron levels can still be tested).
-Signs of deficiency include extreme fatigue (recognizing this one might be hard during those first few months of pregnancy fatigue), pale skin, irregular breath or lightheadedness, sore tongue, brittle nails, and unusual cravings for non-food substances like ice or dirt.
+Signs of insufficient iron include extreme fatigue (recognizing this one might be hard during those first few months of pregnancy fatigue), pale skin, irregular breath or lightheadedness, sore tongue, brittle nails, and unusual cravings for non-food substances like ice or dirt.
+For best results, choose a high-quality iron supplement that’s synergized with essential cofactors.
+Pure Synergy’s PureNatal® is fermented with organic whole foods for optimal absorption and digestion.

 You’ve Got This

-While it might seem like a lot to keep up with all of your nutrient needs during pregnancy, focusing on these five as part of a healthy whole foods diet and supplementing with a high-quality prenatal vitamin as needed will set you and your little one up for a healthy start together.
+While it might seem overwhelming to learn about the nutrients you and your baby need during pregnancy, focusing on these five as part of a healthy whole foods diet, and supplementing with a high-quality prenatal vitamin as needed, will set you and your little one up for a healthy start together.